Jon Brockman: High school career

 Brockman attended Snohomish High School and was a 4-year letterman.
 He played alongside his brother for two years.
 He averaged 22 points per game and 13 rebounds per game as a junior.

-In his senior year, he led his Snohomish to a 16–5 record, averaging 29.8 points per game and 12 rebounds per game.
+In his senior year, he led Snohomish to a 16–5 record, averaging 29.8 points per game and 12 rebounds per game.
 He was ranked as the 20th-best prospect in the country and 5th-best among power forwards by Scout.com.
 He was named to the McDonald's All-American Game and made the semifinals in the 2005 High School Slam Dunk Competition.
 He was the third-leading scorer in the state of Washington in the 2004–05 season, and was one of the best rebounders in the class of 2005.

 Considered a four-star recruit by Rivals.com, Brockman was listed as the No. 13 power forward and the No. 47 player in the nation in 2005.